Skip to content

 The article described above from Ahrefs

-If you aren't an expert on the subject you want to write about, you can also reach out to people who do have expertise using HARO or a similar platform.
+If you aren't an expert on the subject you want to write about, you can also reach out to people who do have expertise using Help a B2B Writer or a similar platform—or even by asking your network on social media.
 For instance, while I have a good grasp of content writing principles, I wanted to bring in new expertise on this subject, so I reached out to writers and content marketers for this blog post.

 Freelance content writer Kayla Voigt shares a creative way you can integrate other voices into your content.
 "I'm a big fan of content journalism—treating a piece of content as if you're a reporter for a consumer tech publication and interviewing third-party experts about a given topic.
 The more human expertise and authority you add into a piece, the more it will stand out."

-AI can cover the "what" of a topic, but it's not great at demonstrating the "how" because it can't explain something from multiple angles the way humans can.
-While it can guess how humans do things using the information it was trained on, it can't use a tool itself to show you how to do something.
-As a human, you have the ability to get hands-on with what you're writing about and use that experience to explain it to the reader.
+AI can cover the "what" of a topic, but it's not great at demonstrating the "how."
+You have the ability to get hands-on with what you're writing about and use that experience to explain it to the reader.

 Harshala Chavan, the founder of Merrative, also writes in the no-code development and process automation niches.
 She tells me, "My blog needs step-by-step screenshots of product use cases, reports on how the automation solution improved the life of the user, and an explanation of hacks that I figured out."
 Harshala backs up the processes she explains with quotes from YouTube tutorials, webinars, research papers, and podcast episodes.

 "Without this, my content would be completely useless—something that would hurt my authority in front of CXOs (who are my target audience).
-You can't have a tutorial or process description without showcasing "how" I did it.
-And that is what differentiates my content—because AI cannot override on no-code tools or data to produce a response," she says.
+You can't have a tutorial or process description without showcasing 'how' I did it.
+And that's what differentiates my content—because AI cannot override on no-code tools or data to produce a response," she says.
+As AI agents become more powerful, this might start to change, but I think it'll be a while before they can really dig into something the way a human can.

-Zapier specializes in knowledge through experience, as you can see in app roundups like this one that evaluates appointment schedulers.
+Zapier specializes in knowledge through experience, as you can see in app roundups like this one that evaluates AI meeting assistants.
 These blog posts share app impressions much better than an AI can because they come from first-hand use.

 The article from Zapier described above